rahul93shaw/angularTest/README.md

 ## Code assignment details

-1.UseAngular, with all basic libraries required to achieve the result inpackage.json file.
+1. UseAngular, with all basic libraries required to achieve the result inpackage.json file.

-2.Create new components displaying messages of your choice and output them beneath one another.
+2. Create new components displaying messages of your choice and output them beneath one another.

-3.Create Application header and footer
+3. Create Application header and footer

-4.Style the components using SCSS.
+4. Style the components using SCSS.

-5.Show simple CRUD example
+5. Show simple CRUD example

-6.The example should contain lazy loading routing.
+6. The example should contain lazy loading routing.

-7.Use angular reactive forms for CRUD operations(ADD and Update)
+7. Use angular reactive forms for CRUD operations(ADD and Update)

 ## Steps and commands to run the application